MicrosoftDocs/win32/desktop-src/shell/samples-usingimagefactory.md

 ---
-Description: 'Demonstrates how to use the IShellItemImageFactory interface to get the best possible image for an item.'
+Description: Demonstrates how to use the IShellItemImageFactory interface to get the best possible image for an item.
-title: Using Image Factory Sample
+title: Using Image Factory Sample ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Image Factory Sample

-Demonstrates how to use the [**IShellItemImageFactory**](ishellitemimagefactory.md) interface to get the best possible image for an item.
+Demonstrates how to use the [**IShellItemImageFactory**](/windows/win32/shobjidl_core/nn-shobjidl_core-ishellitemimagefactory?branch=master) interface to get the best possible image for an item.

 This topic contains the following sections.